 Before serving as Deputy Chief of Staff, Michael was Chair White's Senior Advisor on Enforcement, counseling the Chair on enforcement cases and policy matters.
 Prior to his service in the Chair’s office, Michael was Counsel to the Director of the Division of Enforcement.
 He began his career at the SEC in San Francisco as an Enforcement Division staff attorney where he investigated and litigated a wide range of securities law violations, including FCPA, insider trading, financial and accounting fraud, and complex offering frauds.
-He was a member of the Asset Management Unit, which is an enforcement group focused on cases involving investment advisers, private funds, and investment companies.
-From January to April 2017, Michael served as the Acting Chief of the Complex Financial Instruments Unit, where he oversaw 45 attorneys and industry experts in offices across the country that investigate potential misconduct related to complex financial products, such as structured notes, asset-backed securities, and derivatives, and practices involving sophisticated market participants, such as fixed income trading and valuations.
+He was a member the Asset Management Unit, which is an enforcement group focused on cases involving investment advisers, private funds, and investment companies.
+From January to April 2017, Michael served as the Acting Chief of the Complex Financial Instruments Unit, where he oversaw 45 attorneys and industry experts in offices across the country that investigate potential misconduct related to complex financial products, such as structured notes, asset-backed securities, and derivatives, and practices involving sophisticated market issues, such as fixed income trading and illiquid asset valuations.